Systemic-Labs/Perfect-Stack/README.md

 ### [API / Communication models](#api):

 - `REST `... a client request data/information... from a server, which responds with state+data.
-- `GraphQL`. similar to rest but query a specific set of data, not less, not more (+ only correct effective usage).
+- `GraphQL`. similar to rest but query a specific set of data, not less, not more (good only if used correctly).
 - `gRPC` ...
 - `WebSocket`
 - `WebRTC / WebTorrent`